vpelss/Space-Nerds-In-Space-Appimage/README.md

 # Space-Nerds-In-Space-Appimage

-I am attempting to create an AppImage for Space Nerds In Space so you don't have to build it to play this fine game.
+I have created a Linux AppImage for Space Nerds In Space so you don't have to comile it.

 My AppImage version is here: https://github.com/vpelss/Space-Nerds-In-Space-Appimage/releases/tag/Newest

+Note: It must be started in a Linux terminal

+- Download.
+- chmod +x Space_Nerds_in_Space-x86_64.AppImage
+- ./Space_Nerds_in_Space-x86_64.AppImage

 Tested succesfuly on:
 - q4OS
 - mint cinnamon
 - mint xfce
 - MiniOS

-Note: It must be started in a terminal!

-1. Download.
-2. chmod +x Space_Nerds_in_Space-x86_64.AppImage
-3. ./Space_Nerds_in_Space-x86_64.AppImage

 How it was built: